seanmorris/sm-gen/pages/cli.md

 Running `smgen proofread <file>` will list the unknown misspelled words from that file.

-From there you can correct any spelling errors, and/or add new words to your dictionary file: `./aspell.txt` in the root of the project,
+From there you can correct any spelling errors, and/or add new words to your dictionary file: `./aspell.txt` in the root of the project.

+Words should be separated by a newline.
+The first line should be `personal_ws-1.1 en utf8` or similar.

 Words that appear in the dictionary file will not be considered misspelled.